praw-dev/praw/docs/package_info/contributing.rst

 Documentation
 -------------

-- All publicly available functions, classes and modules should have a docstring.
+- All publicly available functions, classes, and modules should have a docstring.
+- All documentation files and docstrings should be linted and formatted by ``docstrfmt``.
 - Use correct terminology.
 A subreddit's fullname is something like ``t5_xyfc7``.
 The correct term for a subreddit's "name" like `python <https://www.reddit.com/r/python>`_ is its display name.